 ‘Social media portrays this like, this perfect skin, perfect body image…even though it's all edited… you’re like, why isn’t my skin perfect like theirs?’
 (Naomi, eczema)

 In this way, social media exists as a platform for unrealistic beauty standards to thrive, providing a restrictive definition of normal skin, similar to that experienced in high school.
 Its’ ability to portray fabricated images of female skin online, through the application of filters, creates opportunity for even harsher comparisons within women with skin conditions.
 This becomes evident through Emma and Natalie’s lack of self acceptance, as they fail to see representation of eczema or acne online, particularly in celebrities who represent the embodiment of the beauty ideal.
-Yet, even though the dishonesty of social media is acknowledged, the participants admit to taking an active role in contributing to its survival:
+Yet, even though the dishonesty of social media is acknowledged from a negative standpointthe participants admit to taking an active role in contributing to such dishonesty, through the fabrication of their own social media presence:

 ‘I will like blur out my skin, because I think on social media you have that kind of reputation to live up to’ (Grace, acne and psoriasis)